AWOU/Interactive-Brokers-API-Examples/README.md

 ## General Notes:

+Interactive Brokers has thorough documentation of their API at https://interactivebrokers.github.io/tws-api/index.html that is well written and easy to navigate.
+<br><br>
 Most of the functions in the TWS class are just wrapper functions overriding the default ibapi package functions which sends everything to a log file by default.
 This can be sufficient for most operations but can be easily personalized if they need to be.
 An example of this is how the reqPositions function in the IB_API.py TWS class is implemented so that it saves the data positions held to a list that can be easily retrieved instead of straight to the log file.

 ## Summary of how the API Works: